zanaptak/TypedCssClasses/README.md

 Web URLs are expected to use static CDN or otherwise unchanging content and are cached on the local filesystem with a 90-day expiration.

 If using Fable, update fable-compiler to version 2.3.17 or later to avoid an issue with the type provider failing to resolve relative file paths.

+CSS `@import` rules are not processed by default.
+If desired, they can be processed via external command; see the [TestWithFable test project](https://github.com/zanaptak/TypedCssClasses/tree/master/test/TestWithFable) for an example using [PostCSS](https://postcss.org/).